open-traffic-generator/ixia-c/docs/deployments.md

   <img src="res/ixia-c-aur.drawio.svg"></img>
 </div>

-Once the services are deployed, [snappi-tests](https://github.com/open-traffic-generator/snappi-tests/tree/205376e), a collection of [snappi](https://pypi.org/project/snappi/) test scripts and configurations, can be setup to run against Ixia-c.
+> Once the services are deployed, [snappi-tests](https://github.com/open-traffic-generator/snappi-tests/tree/205376e), a collection of [snappi](https://pypi.org/project/snappi/) test scripts and configurations, can be setup to run against Ixia-c.

 ### Bootstrap

 Ixia-c services can either all be deployed on same host or each on separate hosts (as long as they're mutually reachable over network).
-There's no boot-time dependency between them, which allows for **horizantal scalibility** without interrupting existing services.
+There's no boot-time dependency between them, which allows for **horizontal scalability** without interrupting existing services.

 Following outlines how connectivity is established between the services:

 * **controller & traffic-engine** - When client pushes a traffic configuration to controller containing `location` of traffic engine.
 * **controller & app-usage-reporter** - Controller periodically tries to establish connectivity with app-usage-reporter on a `location` which can be overridden using controller's deployment parameters.

-> The **location** (aka network address) of traffic-engine and app-usage-reporter must be reachable from controller, even if they're not reachable from client scripts.
+The **location** (aka network address) of traffic-engine and app-usage-reporter must be reachable from controller, even if they're not reachable from client scripts.

 #### Using docker-compose